Actindo-AG/Documentation/POS/Integration/07a_ManageProductOptions.md

 1. Select the desired connection respectively the desired store in the *All connections* drop-down list.
     A list of all offers in the desired store is displayed.

-2. Select the offer with which you want to associate the product option.
+2. Select the offer with which you want to associate the product option offer.
 If applicable, select the master offer so that the product option association is inherited by all variants of the master offer.
     The *Edit offer "SKU"* view is displayed.
 The *Attributes* tab is preselected by default.
 Only the *Unassigned* group is available.

     ![Edit offer](../../Assets/Screenshots/POS/Management/ProductOptions/EditOffer.png "[Edit offer]")